NVIDIA/aistore/docs/configuration.md

 ### Enabling HTTPS

-To switch from HTTP protocol to an encrypted HTTPS, configure `use_https`=`true` and modify `server_certificate` and `server_key` values so they point to your OpenSSL cerificate and key files respectively (see [AIStore configuration](ais/setup/config.sh)).
+To switch from HTTP protocol to an encrypted HTTPS, configure `use_https`=`true` and modify `server_certificate` and `server_key` values so they point to your OpenSSL certificate and key files respectively (see [AIStore configuration](ais/setup/config.sh)).

 ### Filesystem Health Checker

 Default installation enables filesystem health checker component called FSHC.
-FSHC can be also disabled via section "fschecker" of the [configuration](ais/setup/config.sh).
+FSHC can be also disabled via section "fshc" of the [configuration](ais/setup/config.sh).

 When enabled, FSHC gets notified on every I/O error upon which it performs extensive checks on the corresponding local filesystem.
 One possible outcome of this health-checking process is that FSHC disables the faulty filesystems leaving the target with one filesystem less to distribute incoming data.